Flicker and Other Temporal Lighting Artifacts: What is TLA?

-by | Jul 19, 2023 | blogs, Lighting Metrics | 0 comments
+by | Jul 19, 2023 | Blogs, Lighting Metrics | 0 comments

-What is TLA or Temporal Lighting Artifacts?
+You may have heard of Flicker, but not TLA.
+In fact, Flicker is a type of TLA.
+At the beginning of this article, we will first talk about what is TLA or Temporal Lighting Artifacts?
 They are mostly visual abnormalities or anomalies caused by pulsating or flickering lights.
 Most times it’s hardly noticeable but it can have annoying side effects and even cause catastrophic events.

 Here we talk about the three well-discussed TLA situations: